 Stacy Shults, DVM

 Dr. Shults, associate veterinarian, graduated from the Virginia-Maryland Regional College of Veterinary Medicine in 1993.
 She then completed a small animal medical and surgical internship at the Animal Medical Center in New York City.
 Dr. Shults has been practicing in the Northern Virginia area several years, 5 of which were at a feline-only practice.
-Her interests include surgery, dentistry, and senior health care.
-In her free time Dr. Shults enjoys hiking and other outdoor activities with her husband Chuck, who works for Fairfax County Public Schools, and their two sons Spencer and Barrett.
+Her interests include dentistry and senior health care.
+In her free time, Dr. Shults enjoys hiking and other outdoor activities with her husband Chuck, who works for Fairfax County Public Schools, and their two sons Spencer and Barrett.
 Their animal kingdom also includes Dude the orange tabby, a snake; Silent a Ball Python, and a tank of tropical fish.

 Dianna Thornton, DVM

 Dr. Thornton, associate veterinarian, graduated from Michigan State University College of Veterinary Medicine.
 Originally from the Northern Virginia area, she has returned to be closer to friends and family.
 She got her bachelor’s degree from Virginia Tech and remains a diehard Hokie fan.
 Her special interests include ultrasound and internal medicine.
 Outside of work she enjoys watching movies, reading, and spending time outdoors.
 Dr. Thornton currently lives in Arlington with her dog, Casey.